-- Draft 1: Input from Oversight Committee and Presbyteral Council. - Draft 2-3: Changes incorporated and then shared with all priests.
-Priests reviewed parish family configurations on May 3, 2023 in Tukwila and again in early June 2023 at Priest Days. - Draft 4: Changes from Priests Days incorporated and then shared with all priests, parish and school staff for their input.
-This same draft to be shared a few weeks later with the public for their input in Fall 2023. - Draft 5: Changes incorporated and shared again with all priests. - Final input will be incorporated by the Oversight Committee and Presbyteral Council, who will then make a final recommendation to Archbishop Etienne at the end of 2023. - In early 2024, the final parish family configurations will be announced.
+- Draft 1-2: Input from Oversight Committee and Presbyteral Council. - Draft 3-4: Changes incorporated and then shared with all priests.
+Priests reviewed parish family configurations on May 3, 2023 in Tukwila and again in early June 2023 at Priest Days. - Draft 5: Changes from Priests Days incorporated and then shared with all priests, parish and school staff for their input.
+This same draft to be shared a few weeks later with the public for their input in Fall 2023. - Final input will be incorporated by the Oversight Committee and Presbyteral Council, who will then make a final recommendation to Archbishop Etienne at the end of 2023. - In early 2024, the final parish family configurations will be announced.